gztrk-engineer/api-docs/stylesheet-spec.md

 }
 ```

-The table below provides a detailed description of the top-level properties:
+The top level properties of the stylesheet are outlined below:

 KEY  |  DATA TYPE | DESCRIPTION | COMMENTS
 ---|---|---|---